We may be physically closed but we are working from home so please feel free to contact us.

-What is available at UKZN in terms of books, journals, theses, AV materials etc can now be found in the new library system called World Cat Local.
+What is available at UKZN in terms of books, journals, theses, AV materials etc can now be found in the online library system called World Cat Local.
 The search boxes are located in the middle of the Library's main website page.

 The Writing Place (Pmb)